manushibt/Qunatifying-Grapevine-Cluster-Closure-QCC-/README.md

 Use stats_Plot.py file to calculate basic stats and Asymptotic.R script to fit regression and calculate the time of cluster closure.

-# Notes

-For reference purposes and potential comparison by fellow researchers, we have uploaded all the segmnted images in the fodler.